16 Places to Visit in Oman (By a Local)

 Jebel Shams is best known to be The Grand Canyon of Oman.
 The trip there will involve driving over rough terrain and a four-wheel drive vehicle will be needed.

-The best thing to do at Jebel Shams is camping overnight and watching the sun rise over the valley.
-It is within short distance to many of the places to visit in Oman on this list.
+The best thing to do at Jebel Shams is camping overnight and watching the sun rise over the valley with mountains in the distance.
+It’s an amazing experience!

 Alternatively, you can camp at the Jebel Shams Resort and be allowed to use their toilets for a small fee.

-Nizwa is the cultural hub of Oman tourism.
+Nizwa is the cultural hub of Oman tourism, and also one of the top historic places to see in Oman.

-Explore Omani history while visiting the iconic Nizwa fort in the city.
+Experience Omani history while visiting the iconic Nizwa forts.

-Nizwa is suitable as a stop due its close proximity to many tourist attractions in the Al Dakhiliya region.
+Nizwa is suitable as a stop due its close proximity to many tourist attractions in the Al Dakhiliya region, and the opportunity to visit so many beautiful ancient sites.

-Have you even been to the Middle East if you don’t see some sand?
+Have you even been to the Middle East if you don’t see some sand dunes?

 Well, actually, Oman is not entirely a desert!